-Thirteen double-blind, randomised, controlled clinical trials were conducted with 6,362 subjects with type 2 diabetes to evaluate the glycaemic efficacy and safety of Forxiga; 4,273 subjects in these studies were treated with dapagliflozin.
-Twelve studies had a treatment period of 24 weeks duration, 8 with long-term extensions ranging from 24 to 80 weeks (up to a total study duration of 104 weeks), and one study was 52 weeks in duration with long-term extensions of 52 and 104 weeks (total study duration of 208 weeks).
+Fourteen double-blind, randomised, controlled clinical studies were conducted with 7,056 adult subjects with type 2 diabetes to evaluate the glycaemic efficacy and safety of Dapagliflozin tablets; 4,737 subjects in these studies were treated with dapagliflozin.
+Twelve studies had a treatment period of 24 weeks duration, 8 with long-term extensions ranging from 24 to 80 weeks (up to a total study duration of 104 weeks), one study had a 28-week treatment period, and one study was 52 weeks in duration with long-term extensions of 52 and 104 weeks (total study duration of 208 weeks).
 Mean duration of diabetes ranged from 1.4 to 16.9 years.
-Fifty-two percent (52%) had mild renal impairment.
-Fifty-one percent (51%) of the subjects were men, 84% were White, 9% were Asian, 3% were Black and 4% were of other racial groups.
-Eighty percent (80%) of the subjects had a body mass index (BMI) 3 27.
+Fifty percent (50%) had mild renal impairment and 11% had moderate renal impairment.
+Fifty-one percent (51%) of the subjects were men, 84% were White, 8% were Asian, 4% were Black and 4% were of other racial groups.
+Eighty-one percent (81%) of the subjects had a body mass index (BMI) ≥ 27.
 Furthermore, two 12-week, placebo-controlled studies were conducted in patients with inadequately controlled type 2 diabetes and hypertension.

-A cardiovascular outcome study (DECLARE) was conducted with dapagliflozin 10 mg compared with placebo in 17,160 patients with type 2 diabetes mellitus with or without established cardiovascular disease to evaluate the effect on cardiovascular and renal events.
+A cardiovascular outcomes study (DECLARE) was conducted with dapagliflozin 10 mg compared with placebo in 17,160 patients with type 2 diabetes mellitus with or without established cardiovascular disease to evaluate the effect on cardiovascular and renal events.